mccrabney/Reascripts/README.md

 here you will find some scripts that i have created to fulfill some needs i had in REAPER.

-mostly scripts for controlling razor edits in REAPER. most of these allow better keyboard/midi controller control of REs. use these to navigate your project with REs - quick slicing and repatterning of blocks.
+most of these allow better keyboard/midi controller control of Razor Editss. use these to navigate your project with REs, or to quickly slice/repattern RE blocks. this is great for grid-based sampling and sound design.

-i like to assign these to my directional keys (and all of their modifiers). this lets me navigate my project quickly by grid (keyboard zooming shortcuts are helpful herre)
+i like to assign these to my directional keys (and all of their modifiers). this lets me navigate my project quickly by grid (keyboard zooming shortcuts are also helpful here)

 note that quickly retriggering scripts that move cursor/RE forwards/backwards will trigger the [ReaScript task control "Script name" is running in the background] message. for each action, select "new instance" and "remember choice"